Special | A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z |

 Maximum Duration of Stay: What is the maximum duration in Wittenborg student housing?

-The maximum duration of stay in Wittenborg housing facilities is one year.
+The maximum duration of stay in the new Wittenborg housing accommodation is six months.

 Question:(Last edited: Wednesday, 10 February 2021, 12:22 PM)